appsmithorg/appsmith-docs/website/docs/workflows/reference/run-history.md

 ## Workflow runs

-You can access the Run History by clicking the **Run History** button located at the bottom left corner of the workflow editor.
+You can access the history of all workflow runs of your workflow by clicking the **Run History** button located at the bottom left corner of the workflow editor.
 The workflow run logs are categorized into two tabs:

 - **All Runs**
   - Lists all workflow executions, including both successful and failed runs, with the most recent run displayed at the top.